portellam/auto-xorg/README.md

 This project is my first foray into Bash programming and Git since 2022.
 Since 2019, I've wanted to break into VFIO.
 My younger self would have greatly appreciated the VFIO projects I've developed thus far.

-The development could not have been possible for the thorough documentation at the [ArchLinux Wiki](https://wiki.archlinux.org/title/PCI_passthrough_via_OVMF), the helpful users at the [VFIO Reddit community](https://old.reddit.com/r/VFIO), and various other projects available here on GitHub.
+The development could not have been possible for the thorough documentation at the [ArchLinux Wiki](https://wiki.archlinux.org/title/PCI_passthrough_via_OVMF), the helpful users at the [VFIO Reddit community](https://old.reddit.com/r/VFIO), and various other projects available here on codeberg.
 Please, check them out should you have any broader questions, or would like to learn more.

 ### Download
 - To download this script, you may: